 By understanding the need for cyclical asset renewal and current and future load demands on the system, you can better allocate resources and investments to implement upgrades and expansions to the underground grid.
 We help identify critical areas for improvement, set priorities to maximize impacts to the system, and implement solutions through design and construction.

-We can help with all aspects of your distribution projects — planning, cost estimation, circuit modeling, standards assessment, customer outreach, circuit patrols, manhole inspections, pole loading analysis, design packages, permitting, traffic control, communications, device protection settings, and construction support.
+We can help with all aspects of your distribution projects — circuit modeling, standards assessment, customer outreach, circuit patrols, manhole inspections, pole loading analysis, design packages, permitting, traffic control, communications, device protection settings and construction support.
+We also work with 1898 & Co. to provide strategic planning and cost estimation services.

 Most of North America uses overhead radial systems to distribute electricity, but metropolitan areas with dense loads are served by more sophisticated, highly reliable secondary network systems.
 Unlike the radial distribution system, a network delivers power to each customer through several parallel feeders and transformers.
 This redundancy improves reliability because the loss of any one primary line or transformer will not interrupt the power supply.
-We provide an independent assessment and benchmarking information, so that you can make immediate improvements to how you manage your secondary networks.
+Our 1898 & Co. consultancy also provides an independent assessment and benchmarking, so that you can make immediate improvements to your secondary network management.
+When it’s time to move forward with those improvements, we provide engineering, construction and program management services.

-We have experience planning, developing, installing, testing and managing the fiber, coaxial cable cascades, RF antennas, networking equipment, and other systems that are increasingly attached to core electrical distribution infrastructure.
-Knowing how and where these systems attach to your assets is critical to managing system upgrades, leasing fees and maintenance schedules.
-We have experience in all project tasks that may be required – program and project management, permit application review, site acquisition coordination, attachment standards and work procedure development, data collection and site survey activities, structural loading calculations, engineering approval of new attachments, minor and major make-ready engineering and/or recommendations, make-ready construction permits, third party as-built evaluation, OTDR testing, PIM and sweep testing, post-construction inspection and post-construction processing.
+We have experience planning, developing, installing and managing the fiber, cable, networking and other systems that are increasingly attached to core electrical distribution infrastructure.
+Knowing how and where these systems attach to your assets is critical to managing system upgrades, usage fees and maintenance schedules.
+We have experience in all project tasks that may be required – program and project management, permit application review, attachment standards and work procedure development, data collection and site survey activities, structural loading calculations, engineering approval of new attachments, minor and major make-ready engineering and/or recommendations, make-ready construction permits, third party as-built evaluation, post-construction inspection and post-construction processing.

 A Reliable, Resilient Project Approach